-The project is 60 % complete.
+The project is 81% complete.
 The current status for each of the phases is shown below.
 Contract procurement was finalized in November 2023.
 While the contractor's SBE Utilization Plan was reviewed by SPD, coordination of WASD work took place.
-The contractor's SBE Utilization Plan was approved by SPD in May 2023 and the Notice to Proceed was issued to the contractor in May 2025.
-Contract duration places the end date of the project in August 2024
+The contractor's SBE Utilization Plan was approved by SPD in May 2023 and the Notice to Proceed was issued to the contractor in May 2023.